 Please read CONTRIBUTING.md before submitting your pull requests.

-Ensure that you have Chrome installed and the
+Ensure that you have Firefox installed and the latest

 $PATH.
 You may have to update this from time to time.